Research

 Pervasive Interaction Research Group (PIRG) explores the role and appliance of innovative technologies to create novel human-technology interaction solutions in a variety of real-world uses, from educational to industrial contexts.
 Our research is focused on the following areas:

 TACCU –Tampere Accessibility Unit is multidisciplinary unit conducting accessibility-related research and education.
-We have over 30 credit study module available for students and staff.
+We have a 30-credit study module available for students and staff online.
 We also have courses for people outside of university.

 To get more information, please visit the TACCU website.